 The melt onset product consists of a gridded field containing the date of surface melt at each grid location.
 This date is derived from changes in the radar backscatter signature within the Lagrangian cells between April and June.
 The grid is at 10km resolution within the interior of the Arctic basin and 25km resolution near the coasts.

 Between 2008 and 2012, an archive of Envisat SAR imagery of the Arctic and Southern Oceans was created.
-In this project, conducted by Senior Research Scientist Ron Kwok of the Jet Propulsion Laboratory, the SAR imagery from Envisat is used to produce a high-resolution data set of small-scale sea ice kinematics and deformation.
+In a project, conducted by Senior Research Scientist Ron Kwok of the Jet Propulsion Laboratory, the SAR imagery from Envisat was used to produce a high-resolution dataset of small-scale sea ice kinematics and deformation.
 This work is supported under NASA’s Making Earth System data records for Use in Research Environments (MEaSUREs) program.
 The motion field is sampled in Eulerian mode.
 The objectives are to:

 - Process the Envisat data stream to construct ESDRs of small-scale ice motion of the Arctic and Southern Oceans;

 - Develop products that take advantage of the temporal (daily observations) and spatial sampling scheme of the Envisat mission;